 The M.S./Ed.S.
 School Psychology Program at Florida State is a three-year, 76-hour course of academic study, practicum experience, and internship leading to certification as a school psychologist.
 During the first year, you will develop content knowledge and applied foundations.
 In the second year, you will have the opportunity to apply skills in practicum settings.
 The final year is spent in a full-time internship in an approved setting.
 Successful graduates of the program receive both a specialist (Ed.S.) and a master’s degree (M.S.) in Counseling and Human Systems with a Major in School Psychology.

 School psychologists use their training and skills to team with educators, parents, and other mental health professionals to ensure that every child learns in a safe, healthy, and supportive environment.
-The School Psychology program is accredited by the Council for the Accreditation of Educator Preparation (CAEP), the Florida Department of Education (DOE), and the National Association of School Psychologists (NASP).
+The School Psychology program is accredited by the Florida Department of Education (DOE) and the National Association of School Psychologists (NASP).
 To learn more about school psychology, as well as the roles and responsibilities of school psychologists, please visit the NASP website at http://www.nasponline.org/.

 View our latest newsletter here!